willread/rise-image/README.md

 ## Usage

 The below illustrates simple usage of the component.
-The file image is the default ( may be overridden by a user ), and should point to a valid file in Rise Vision GCS storage.

 There is no need to configure listeners if the component runs as editable ( default operation mode ).
 See the demo section in this repo for a full working example of an HTML page using the component which will illustrate required imports in the `<head>` of the page.